-The NSW Sustainable Communities Program (NSW SCP) will provide $160 million to projects and initiatives that support and create jobs, establish industry, and support existing industry to innovate and stimulate economic development.
+The NSW Sustainable Communities Program is providing $160 million to projects and initiatives that support and create jobs, establish industry, and support existing industry to innovate and stimulate economic development.

 The Department of Primary Industries and Regional Development (the department) is delivering the Sustainable Communities Program in NSW.